Moscow: Museums and galleries

-Performing arts
+Performing arts and cinema

-Moscow is the heart of the Russian performing arts, including ballet and film, with 68 museums 103 theaters, 132 cinemas and 24 concert halls.
-Among Moscow's theaters and ballet studios is the Bolshoi Theatre and the Malyi Theatre as well as Vakhtangov Theatre and Moscow Art Theatre.
+Moscow is the heart of Russian performing arts, including ballet and cinema: 68 museums, 103 theaters, 132 cinemas, and 24 concert halls.
+Among Moscow's theaters and ballet studios are the Bolshoi Theatre, the Malyi Theatre, the Vakhtangov Theatre, and the Moscow Art Theatre.

-The Moscow International Performance Arts Center, opened in 2003, also known as Moscow International House of Music, is known for its performances in classical music.
-It has the largest organ in Russia installed in Svetlanov Hall.
+The Moscow International Performance Arts Center, opened in 2003—also called the Moscow International House of Music—is known for classical music performances.
+This center contains Russia's largest organ, which is installed in Svetlanov Hall.

-There are also two large circuses in Moscow: Moscow State Circus and Moscow Circus on Tsvetnoy Boulevard named after Yuri Nikulin.
+In addition, Moscow contains two large circuses: the Moscow State Circus and the Moscow Circus on Tsvetnoy Boulevard (also called Nikulin's Circus, after Yuri Nikulin).

-The Mosfilm studio was at the heart of many classic films, as it is responsible for both artistic and mainstream productions.
-However, despite the continued presence and reputation of internationally renowned Russian filmmakers, the once prolific native studios are much quieter.
-Rare and historical films may be seen in the Salut cinema, where films from the Museum of Cinema collection are shown regularly.
-International film festivals such as the Moscow International Film Festival, Stalker, Artdocfest, and Moscow Jewish Film Festival are staged in Moscow.
+The Mosfilm studio was at the heart of many classic films, as it has been responsible for both artistic and mainstream productions.
+However, despite the ongoing participation and reputation of internationally known Russian filmmakers, previously prolific domestic studios have become less active.
+The Salut cinema screens rare and historical films, and films from the Museum of Cinema are regularly shown.
+International film festivals are held in Moscow, including the Moscow International Film Festival, Stalker (focusing on human rights), Artdocfest (focusing on documentaries), and the Moscow Jewish Film Festival.